wojwesoly/Scripts-and-aliases/Aliases/README.md

 Cds into the Aliases dir.

 ## cat.bat
-An alias for bat, an alternative to cat. (if you don't have it installed you can change it to the TYPE command).
+An alias for bat, an alternative to cat. (if you don't have it installed you can change it to the TYPE command)

 ## clear.bat
 An alias for cls, imitating the clear command on Linux.